hernantech/lidar0/README.md

 The project uses a multi-stage build process:
 - Base image: `nvcr.io/nvidia/tensorrt:24.03-py3`
-    - the `py3-igpu` version is for jetsons and includes a lot of unnecessary bs for the AUTERA
+    - the `py3-igpu` version is for jetsons and includes a lot of unnecessary BS for the AUTERA
 - Development dependencies included in builder stage (I should probably point it to my fork...
 I'll do that later)
 - Runtime image optimized for deployment
 - Automatic GPU detection and utilization
 - Shared volume mounting for data processing

 ## Data Management
+- (optionally, we can route pcaps to udp outside of the container and then use shell scripts to eat/process the udp packets within the container)
 - Place input data in the `./data` directory
 - Data directory is mounted to `/workspace/data` in the container
 - Data directory is git-ignored to prevent large files in the repo